RishitSaxena55/EENet/README.md

 # EENets: Early Exit Convolutional Neural Networks
 Built Early Exit Networks with ResNet Backbone for resource efficient training without compromising efficiency.

+### References
+This implementation is based on the paper https://arxiv.org/abs/2409.05336

 ### Datasets

 The models can be trained and tested with MNIST, CIFAR10, SVHN, Tiny-ImageNet and ImageNet datasets.
 Datasets are expected to be in the directory "../data".